- Prices between £2999 - £2999

 Island life on Flores

 Flashpackers, today there’s no itinerary and the day is completely yours.
 Rise late and tuck into breakfast at the hotel.
 Then, find a sunlounger with your name on the rooftop terrace and take a dip in the outdoor pool with stretching views across Lake Petén Itza.
-If you’ve got itchy feet, book yourself onto our optional jaunt to El Crater Azul, a lovely spot for wild swimming.
 We’ll take an hour’s drive to the nearby town of Sayaxché, where we’ll boat across the River La Pasion to the Pucte Stream.
 El Crater Azul is a one-and-a-half-hour sail away, so relax on-board with a picnic as we approach the impossibly blue waters of the crater.
 Slide off the boat and snorkel the clear turquoise lagoon amid aquatic plants and jungle foliage, drinking in Guatemala’s beautiful wilderness before we head back to Flores.
 For the perfect finisher, we’d suggest beers at sunset with your fellow Flashpackers.Read more

 Jungle sunsets and ancient temples

 After breakfast, we’ll wave farewell to Flores proper and head to Tikal National Park.
 The ruins of a capital city belonging to the ancient Mayan Empire, Tikal spreads over 575 square kilometres of jungle and plays home to a gargantuan pyramid, ruins of millennia-old Mayan architecture, and the open plain of the Great Plaza.
 Towering temples isn’t all there is to see at Tikal however, as the rainforest is teeming with wildlife from monkeys, parrots and toucans, to blue-headed ‘oscillated’ turkeys and if you’re lucky, a rare jaguar spot.
 There are even crocodiles living in the Tikal Lake.
-After a day spent exploring Tikal from the ground, we’ll climb a temple for a birds-eye view of the jungle bathed in the burnished glow of a Guatemalan sunset.
+After a day spent exploring Tikal from the ground, we’ll climb a temple for a birds-eye view of the jungle bathed in the burnished glow of a Guatemalan sunset, depending on the climate at the time of year.
 Bed down for the night in your forest hotel, where you’ll get to drift off to the mesmerising sounds of the nocturnal jungle.Read more

 Temple sunrise and hello Belize